Stamp duty

 Getting a refund for higher rates of stamp duty

-If you bought a new home but were unable to sell your old home temporarily, you’ll have to pay the higher rate of stamp duty as you’ll own two properties.
+If you buy a new home before you're able to sell your old home, you’ll have to pay the higher rate of stamp duty as you’ll own two properties.

-However, if you can sell (or even give away) your old home within three years of buying your new one, you’ll be able to apply for a refund on the amount charged at the higher rate for additional properties.
+However, if you can sell (or even give away) your old home within three years of buying your new one, you can apply for a refund on the amount charged at the higher rate for additional properties.
 That gives you some time to get things sorted, but you’ll still need to pay the higher rate to begin with.

 To be eligible for the refund, you must also claim within 12 months of selling your old home or 12 months of filing your stamp duty tax return, whichever of those is later.